FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding-(macOS).md

 Follow the [Linux setup guide](Lichess-Development-Onboarding).
 Please note the following differences:

-It is recommended to use [homebrew](https://brew.sh/) as the package manager.
+It is recommended to use the [homebrew](https://brew.sh/) package manager.
 Most dependencies can be installed from there.

 # lila-ws